Request Access to Climatiqs data tool kit.

 3. If you don’t have actual data from suppliers, estimate emissions

-For step 3, until July 2024 you can follow these two steps to calculate emissions in compliance with CBAM:
+For step 3, until July 2024 you could follow these two steps to calculate emissions in compliance with CBAM:

 1. Find the appropriate emission factors for your imported goods